fernandocbhorta/fernandocbhorta/README.md

 ## Quick notes
 ### From 2025-05-26 I’ve been working primarily from another, private Github account for work, leaving little to no time for personal projects here.
 Will try to get some action back around 2025-10
+### Due to the NDAs and personal data protection, most real-world projects I work with won't be available here